suchsoak/Powershell_script/Doc/update.md

 `net start msiserver`: This command starts the Windows Installer service.
 The Windows Installer service is responsible for installing, modifying, and removing software on Windows systems.

-`Get-WindowsUpdate -MicrosoftUpdate`: This command uses the Get-WindowsUpdate cmdlet to check for available updates using the Microsoft Update service.
+` Get-WindowsUpdate`: This command uses the Get-WindowsUpdate cmdlet to check for available updates using the Microsoft Update service.
 This cmdlet retrieves information about available updates and their installation status.

 Overall, this script ensures that the necessary services for `Windows Update` and system maintenance are properly configured and started.
 It also checks for available updates using the Microsoft Update service.